 We’re nearly at the end of our walk… less than a kilometre further, and we’re at the bridge over the Hugel River and junction with the Larmairremener tabelti (Aboriginal) cultural walk.

 The last stretch of track is wide and flat, taking us the last kilometre or so back to the Visitor Centre.

 Just to complete the “circuit” (ferry + walk) we continue past Cynthia Bay and finish at the Lake St Clair jetty.
 It’s been 19km from the Narcissus Hut jetty at the far end of the lake – a bit more than the 16.5km that’s stated on the TasParks signage.
 I’m glad to have done the walk, but it hasn’t been a particularly interesting walk.
-Definitely not as enjoyable as the day walks at the Cradle Mountain end of the Overland Track: if you’ve got limited time, you’d want to do the Shadow Lake circuit or Mt Rufus tracks instead!
+Definitely not as enjoyable as the day walks at the Cradle Mountain end of the Overland Track: if you’ve got limited time, I’d suggest the Shadow Lake Circuit or Mt Rufus tracks instead!

 0.0km Start at Narcissus Hut jetty 7.1km Echo Point Hut and jetty 16.6km Junction with Platypus Bay track 16.8km Platypus Bay 17.4km Junction with Larmairremener tabelti cultural walk 18.6km Visitor Centre 19.0km Lake St Clair Jetty

 The best way to enjoy the day walks around Lake St Clair (in particular, the Cynthia Bay to Narcissus Hut walk and Mt Rufus Circuit) is to stay at the Lake St Clair Lodge.
 Built within the World Heritage listed national park, the accommodation consists of eco-friendly cabins, with a restaurant in the main lodge.
 The nearest town of Derwent Bridge is a short drive away, and also offers cabin and hotel accommodation.